matthieusb/Sorting-Algorithms/README.md

 ----
 I went through a bit of documentation to implement these algorithms.
 See the *Documentation/Algorithms* for details

-  - With schemas and explanations : [Tutorials point](https://www.tutorialspoint.com/data_structures_algorithms/bubble_sort_algorithm.htm)
+  - With schemas and explanations (I checked the algorithms used on this site) : [Tutorials point](https://www.tutorialspoint.com/data_structures_algorithms/bubble_sort_algorithm.htm)
   - With animations for each sort according to sample types [Top tals](https://www.toptal.com/developers/sorting-algorithms)